clemcer/loggifly/README.md

 # You have to configure at least one container.
 containers:
   container-name:  # Exact container name
-  # Configure at least one type of keywords or use global keywords
     keywords:
       - error
       - regex: (username|password).*incorrect  # Use regex patterns when you need them